 Let us distinguish between proof, which provides both explanation and justification, and derivation, which provides only justification.
 No one except computers and beginning students derives, that is, does proofs in a formal system.
 Why is this relevant for teachers?
-Teachers confuse these two notions and often focus on extremely formal arguments in algebra/geometry.7 The goal of the course is for teachers to prove not derive.
-But they need to understand the difference.
-The reason they confuse the notions is because, as noted at the beginning of this section, the 'proofs' that are most common in high school algebra are often miscontrued as simply derivations.
+Confusion between these notions lead to an unhealthy focus on extremely formal arguments in algebra/geometry.7 The goal of this course is for teachers to prove not derive.
+But more important, to clarify the difference.
+The reason these notions are often confused is because, as noted at the beginning of this section, the 'proofs' that are most common in high school algebra are often misconstrued as simply derivations.

-7The first 'proof' for many American high school students is six step excursion passing through axioms of the real numbers to show that if equal segments are taken away from equal segments the remaining segments are equal.
+7The first 'proof' for many American high school students is a six step excursion passing through axioms of the real numbers to show that if equal segments are taken away from equal segments the remaining segments are equal.

-5. THEORIES
+5. Theories

 We return to Teacher A's reply to the question about the sum of the angles of a triangle, 'it is true in the systems we are studying'.
 In the Section 3, we elaborated on the notion of system and in particular systems for geometry.
-But how does one specify the one's we are studying: by fixing a set of postulates.
+But how does one specify the ones we are studying?
+Fix a set of postulates.
 The statement is true in any geometric system satisfying appropriate axioms.
 But it is not valid.
 It is a theorem of the theory given by those axioms.
 By studying theories, we can provide both a unifying theme for high school mathematics and introduce the teachers to the inspiring results of 20th century logic.